History of the Staten Island Railway: Electrification: 1923–1925

-Expansion
+Expansion: 1926–1948

 In the 1920s, a branch was built to haul materials to construct the Outerbridge Crossing.
 The branch ran along the West Shore from the Richmond Valley station, and originally ended at Allentown Lane in Charleston, past the end of Drumgoole Boulevard.
 The branch was cut back south of the bridge after the bridge was completed.
 The Gulf Oil Corporation opened a dock and tank farm along the Arthur Kill in 1928; to serve it, the Travis Branch was built south from Arlington Yard into the marshes of the island's western shore to Gulfport.
-At this time, the B&O proposed to join the two branches along the West Shore.
-The West Shore Line, once completed, would have allowed trains to run between Arlington on the North Shore sub-division and Tottenville on the Perth Amboy sub-division.
-In addition, freight from the Perth Amboy sub-division would no longer be delayed by the congestion of Saint George Yard and the frequent passenger service of the SIRT.
-This proposal was canceled because of the Great Depression.
+The B&O proposed to join the two branches along the West Shore, but the proposal was canceled because of the Great Depression.

 This map from 1922 shows the proposed connected West Shore Line.

-In the 1930s, there was a proposal to build a loop joining the Perth Amboy sub-division at Grasmere with the North Shore Branch at Port Richmond.
-There also was a proposal to join the North Shore Branch to Tottenville without using the existing West Shore tracks.
-Staten Island Borough President Joseph A. Palma, in 1936, proposed to extend Staten Island Rapid Transit to Manhattan (via New Jersey) across the Bayonne Bridge, which had been built to accommodate two train tracks.
-The Port of New York Authority endorsed the second plan in 1937, with a terminal at 51st Street in Manhattan near Rockefeller Center to serve the trains of Erie, West Shore, Lackawanna, Jersey Central, and trains from Staten Island.
-This original proposal would be brought back in 1950, by Edward Corsi, a Republican candidate for Mayor of New York City.

 In 1931, Cedar Avenue station opened with the construction of wooden platforms at the Cedar Avenue grade crossing on the South Beach Branch.

-On February 4, 1932, the headway on trains was decreased to 15 minutes from 20 minutes between 9:29 p.m. and 10:29 p.m.; and was decreased to 30 minutes from 40 minutes between 10:29 p.m. and 1:29 a.m. on the Perth Amboy Division.

-On June 14, 1948, a bill to permit the SIRT to widen its railroad tunnel at the Saint George Ferry Terminal was signed into law.
-The tunnel, which was constructed under Federally owned land, was widened 19 feet for a distance of 456 feet.
-The tunnel allowed for the laying of a third track, and permitted the operation of more trains from Saint George to Tottenville and South Beach.
-The extra track also facilitated better handling of trains at the ferry terminal at Saint George.